 A well-developed vocabulary is foundational for success, which is one of the huge benefits of novel studies.
 Here's my favorite example:

 “What’s a hullabaloo?”

-Suddenly, I’ve got free reign to engage my students with context clues and transferring new vocabulary outside of the text.
+This question arises every time my students read Charlotte’s Web, and I love it!
+Suddenly, I’ve got free reign to engage my students with context clues and transfer new vocabulary outside the text.

 By the end of the 5-minute mini-lesson, my kids are masters of hullaballoo.

 How do I know?
 Because for the next month, I hear it anytime things get a little crazy.

 And, of course, I use it to my advantage when the classroom gets noisy.

 What’s all the hullabaloo?
 It quiets them down immediately EVERY.
 SINGLE.
 TIME.

 Group reading really steps up the game when it comes to keeping our students on track.
 You know how it is when they're reading solo; distractions are everywhere, and sometimes that motivation slips away.
 But, throw them into a group reading scenario, and watch how things change!
 Suddenly, they're not just reading for themselves; they've got their classmates counting on them.